spytheman/vlinuxroot/README.md

-# vmacos2linux
+# vlinuxroot
-A collection of C headers, to make cross compiling V programs on macos to linux easier.
+A collection of C headers, to make cross compiling V programs on macos/windows to linux easier.